techidaily/site-tools/source/_posts/aiseesoft/erase-iphone.md

 categories:
   - apps
   - win,mac
-description: Aiseesoft FoneEraser is the most powerful utility to erase all iPhone content and settings permanently and thoroughly.
+description: Aiseesoft Erase iPhone is the most powerful utility to erase all iPhone content and settings permanently and thoroughly.
 thumbnail: https://www.aiseesoft.com/images/iphone-data-eraser/iphone-data-eraser-win-banner-right.png
 ---

 ## 1. Introduction

-Aiseesoft FoneEraser is the most powerful utility to erase all iPhone content and settings permanently and thoroughly.
+Aiseesoft Erase iPhone is the most powerful utility to erase all iPhone content and settings permanently and thoroughly.
 Offered three erasing levels optionally, you are able to erase any data on iPhone/iPad/iPod to protect your privacy.
 Allowed to connect multiple iOS devices, you are capable to remove all files and settings on more than one device simultaneously to save your time (iOS 10.3, iOS 11, iOS 12, iOS 13, iOS 14, iOS 15, iOS 16 and iOS 18 Supported).

 ![Introduction](https://www.aiseesoft.com/images/iphone-data-eraser/iphone-data-eraser-win-banner-right.png)